prancer-io/cloud-validation-framework/docs/docs/connectors/aws.md

 The accounts portion specify which account you want to inspect.
 You can configure as many accounts and users as you want per file.

 If you want to link multiple accounts together in your tests or want different users to be used to inspect your configuration, you must specify all of them here.
 Later, in snapshot configuration files, you will specify which user to use to inspect the infrastructure, but it must be defined here beforehand.

+# Secret Access

+There are three options available to store the secret access for an IAM account:

+- In aws connector file
+- In Environment variable
+- In a vault

+Keeping the secret access in the connector file is good only for testing purposes.

+You can keep the secret access as an environment variable.
+The name of the environment variable will be the name of the IAM account.
+For example, if the name of the IAM account is prancer_iam and the secret is a1b2c3 :

+    export prancer_iam=a1b2c3

+Keeping the secret access in the vault is the most secure and recommended way of keeping the secret in prancer framework.
+To learn more visit [secrets section](../configuration/secrets.md)